► New 2019 Vauxhall Corsa-e

-This sole photograph above has been issued first, before the full set of official pictures.
-It depicts a shadowy detail of the new 2019 Corsa's IntelliLux LED headlamp, a first for the small supermini sector.
+The new car is the first mainstream supermini to introduce matrix LED headlights under the IntelliLux branding - only the DS 3 Crossback and Mini offer that elsewhere.
 They are capable of remaining on full beam, actively shuttering off the light in segments to avoid dazzling oncoming drivers.
 It's a technology more often seen on executive cars.

 'As a British Brand since 1903, in fact, Britain’s oldest car Brand, Vauxhall has always been known for bringing cutting-edge technology to the mainstream, at an affordable price,' said Stephen Norman, Vauxhall’s group managing director.
 'And with the all-new Corsa, we’re doing it not once, but twice, by electrifying the UK’s best-known supermini, and adding lighting technology normally only found in premium cars.'